-Robustness checks
+3.2 Robustness checks

 We have run several robustness tests to examine how sensitive our main results are to various methodological choices.
-Full regression results are in the Online Appendix.
-First, we change the dependent variable from the index presented by Heinö (2016) to the index known as the PopuList, produced in collaboration between the newspaper The Guardian and political scientists.
-The results remain similar, with Gini inequality being insignificant in all but one left-wing specification, unemployment increasing left-wing populism, and employment protection increasing right-wing populism.
+The results are available in an online appendix.
+First we first change the dependent variable from the index presented by Heinö (2016) to the index known as the PopuList, produced in collaboration between the newspaper the Guardian and political scientists.
+The results remain similar, with Gini inequality being insignificant in all but one left-wing specification, unemployment increasing left-wing populism and employment protection increasing right-wing populism.